rahimegunay/Terraform-project/README.md

 2. Attach the ALB to your auto-scaling group to ensure new instances are automatically registered with the load balancer.

 3. Monitor your web server's performance and traffic distribution through the AWS Management Console.

+## Docker Deployment with userdata.tpl
+Enhance your Terraform configuration by creating a userdata.tpl file.
+This template script will run on each EC2 instance upon launch.

+Use userdata.tpl to install Docker and deploy your web application containers.
+You can pull your Docker images and launch containers with the desired configurations.

+Customize the userdata.tpl script to suit your application's requirements, such as environment variables, secrets, and container orchestration.

 ## Conclusion
 Voila!!
-You have successfully deployed a scalable static web server powered by Nginx using Terraform, auto-scaling, a load balancer, and launch templates.
-Your infrastructure is now capable of handling varying workloads, maintaining high availability, and distributing traffic efficiently.
+You have successfully deployed a scalable static web server powered by Nginx using Terraform, auto-scaling, a load balancer, launch templates, and Docker on Ubuntu instances.
+Your infrastructure is now capable of handling varying workloads, maintaining high availability, distributing traffic efficiently, and deploying and managing Docker containers seamlessly..

 ## Note
 The resources created in this demo project may incur cost.
 So please take care to destroy the infrastructure if you don't need it.